 Policy coordination

-Corruption remains a widespread structural problem in Turkey.
-The corruption allegations involving several members of Erdoğan’s family and cabinet in 2013, and subsequent harsh measures to persecute investigators, halted Turkey’s anti-corruption efforts.
+While corruption remains a widespread structural problem in Türkiye, the nontransparent presidential system and the lack of effective control mechanisms have made the whole system even more prone to corruption.
+The corruption allegations involving several members of Erdoğan’s family and cabinet in 2013, and subsequent harsh measures to persecute investigators, have halted Türkiye’s anti-corruption efforts.

-One fundamental problem is the lack of both an independent and preventive anti-corruption body, and inter-institutional coordination for combating corruption.
-According to the European Commission, Turkey has failed to implement the majority of measures envisaged in the 2016–2019 anti-corruption strategy and action plan.
-Although Turkey is party to all international anti-corruption conventions, including the United Nations Convention against Corruption (UNCAC), the lack of political will is the main impediment to the implementation of these conventions.
-In the same vein, Turkey has failed to implement most of the Council of Europe’s Group of States against Corruption (GRECO) recommendations.
+Although Türkiye is a party to all international anti-corruption conventions, the lack of political will is the main impediment to the implementation of these conventions.
+In the same vein, Türkiye has failed to implement most of the Council of Europe’s Group of States against Corruption’s (GRECO) recommendations.

 Anti-corruption policy